NebulaQuasar/Modbus/README.md

-# Modbus
+# MODBUS Protocol

-Implementation of MODBUS Protocol in "C"
+Implementation of MODBUS Protocol in "C" Language.